HectorRicardo/simple-music-app/README.md

       outside it.
   - The **Android-level abstraction**: This is the abstraction that we're interested in this section.
 It's an Android-specific abstraction.
-We need to isolate the player in a Android-specific media-player-module so that it's callable from the Android-specific controllers, some of which live *outside* your app.
+We need to isolate the player into a Android-specific media-player-module so that it's callable from the Android-specific controlling places, some of which are situated *outside* your app.
-    - Since some controllers live in different apps/processes than the player, the controller-player communication needs to be handled by the OS, rather than by your app.
+    - Since some controlling places are situated outside your player's app's process, the controller-player communication needs to be handled by the OS, rather than by your app.
     - Thus, the OS needs to be able to identify your player as a callable media-player-module.
-    - Thus, we need to abstract the player in such a way that it is identified as such by the OS.
+    - Thus, we need to abstract/isolate the player in such a way that it is identified as such by the OS.
-    - Once we achieve this abstraction, the player will be callable from the controllers, whether they're internal to your app or external to it.
+    - Once we achieve this abstraction, the player will be callable from the controlling places, whether they're internal to your app or external to it.

 You first achieve the behavioral-level abstraction, and then you work towards achieving the Android-level abstraction.